Bethenny Frankel Spotted Out With Daughter Amid Battle With Stalker Jason Hoppy

 Reports claimed that Hoppy attempted to start a fight with Frankel at their six-year-old daughter Bryn’s school.

-A spokesman from the NYPD stated that “On Friday, Jan.
+A spokesman for the NYPD stated, “On Friday, Jan.
 27, [Hoppy] approached [Frankel] and a friend at her child’s school at around 8:15 a.m. and tried to provoke a fight,” according to People.

 “I will destroy you.
 You can get all the lawyers you want.
 You’ve been warned.”